In the ever-evolving world of AI and writing, there's a plethora of tools claiming to make our lives easier.

 The good news is, the Sudowrite team is very responsive to critiques and is constantly putting out new features.

-In fact, there was one that I asked for (being able to have 1 card generated instead of 2-6) that had already been added by the time I started writing this review.
+In fact, there was one that I asked for (being able to have 1 card generated instead of 2-6) that had already been added by the time I started writing the first draft of this review.

 Best Book Marketing Software